 This episode of Keeping Up With The Kardashians opened with the infamous “flour bombing” incident from last April.
 While it seemed fairly dramatic (and Kim seemed fairly mad) at the time, here we just saw Kim cracking jokes and brushing it off (both literally and figuratively) and stepping back out on to the red carpet.
-The incident is just a little blip in this episode, but if it hadn’t been around the same time Kim and Kanye started to get publicly cozy, it probably would’ve been a much bigger plot point.

 On this week’s episode of Keeping Up With The Kardashians, the vacation from hell continued.
 Indeed, it became even more hellish.
 Khloe snuck off in the beginning of the episode, thankful she got to go crawl back into the safe arms of her “peaceful” gentle giant, Lamar Odom, claiming she needed “a vacation from this vacation.”
 I think we’ve all had those family vacations, so this expression seems particularly apt.

 First, the good news: this episode provided us with an hour’s worth of scintillating travel porn.
 The Dominican Republic definitely just got the Kardashian bump, and it looked absolutely stunning.
 In the words of Liz Lemon: “I want to go to there.”

 The bad news: the Kardashians were on their absolute worst behavior.